PaulKorDev/TestTaskVerticalShooter/README.md

 # TestTaskVerticalShooter
 # Updates
+[18.07.24]
-Fixed bug related to the win window not appearing after destroying all enemies.
+  - Fixed bug related to the win window not appearing after destroying all enemies.
 The reason was in twice trigger OnEnemyDead when bullet hitted.
 To solve this I add isDead flag for enemy

+[19.07.24]
+  - Now UI correctly showing on all devices, including desktop.
+  - Replace image background to tilemap road.
+Now game more atmosphered.
+  - Set new color for UI elements for more harmony.

 ## Content
 * [Drafts](#drafts)
 * [What patterns used](#What-patterns-used)